merryuhm/merryuhm.github.io/README.md

 # portfolio
-This is a portfolio.
+This is a responsive web portfolio, using elements of CSS Flexbox, Grid, and much more.

-I don't know why it needed a readme.
-We're learning, here.
+I built it using this video tutorial by Julio Codes https://www.youtube.com/watch?v=T7PnWnTgusc